 Aimee Mitchell, Headteacher says “We are incredibly proud of all of our students who can now leave Isca Academy with not only fantastic results but with secure plans for the next step of their educational journey and a wealth of skills and attributes that equip them well for future success.
 Well done!”

 A full breakdown of 2019 results is available to download here.
-(Please note that results for some BTEC subjects are still being confirmed and will be updated shortly)

 A guide to the New GCSE Grading System is available to download.